patch-e/Passwird-Deals/README.md

 - Added Github link to About view
 - Bug fixes

 v2.1
 ====
+Release approved to the App Store, February 15, 2013
 - Push notifications

 v2.0
 ====
+Release approved to the App Store, January 8, 2013
 - Deal thumbnails are no longer stretched disproportionately with SDWebImage library
 - Redesigned color scheme and graphics
 - Bug fixes

 v1.9.1
 ====
+Release approved to the App Store, September 20, 2012
 - iPhone 5 Retina 4" screen support
 - Facebook sharing on iOS 6

 v1.9
 ====
+Release approved to the App Store, August 30, 2012
 - Changed UIActionSheet on detail and web views to be popover on iPad
 - Memory leak plugs
 - Added Flurry app analytics

 v1.8
 ====
+Release approved to the App Store, July 20, 2012
 - Fixed a bug that limited the app to only iOS 5.1 users, iOS 5.0 couldn't download or update to the new version
 - Added a toggle to the About page to allow the ability to toggle "expired" deals

 v1.7
 ====
+Release approved to the App Store, July 5, 2012
 - iPad support

 v1.6
 ====
+Release approved to the App Store, June 8, 2012
 - Increased the cell prototype's size to show more of the deal headline and a larger thumbnail
 - Changed the image loading indicator to use spin.js
 - Add "About" modal view for support, donations, and to credit passwird.com and owner, Irwin

 v1.5
 ====
+Release approved to the App Store, May 31, 2012
 - Added pull to refresh functionality to the main table view, removed refresh button
 - Added "Email Deal" action to the action sheets
 - Bug fixed for searching where >1 search term should crash the app